gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   both warnings that can be controlled by switches described in this section, and those that are normally given unconditionally.
-The effect of this suppress action can only be cancelled by a subsequent use of the switch *-gnatwn*.
+The effect of this suppress action can only be cancelled by a subsequent use of the switch :switch:`-gnatwn`.

-  Note that switch *-gnatws* does not suppress warnings from the *gcc* back end.
+  Note that switch :switch:`-gnatws` does not suppress warnings from the ``gcc`` back end.
-  To suppress these back end warnings as well, use the switch *-w* in addition to *-gnatws*.
+  To suppress these back end warnings as well, use the switch :switch:`-w` in addition to :switch:`-gnatws`.
 Also this switch has no effect on the handling of style check messages.

 .. index:: -gnatw.s  (gcc)
 .. index:: Record Representation (component sizes)

-:samp:`-gnatw.s`
+:switch:`-gnatw.s`
   *Activate warnings on overridden size clauses.*

   This switch activates warnings on component clauses in record